Luehang/react-native-camera-roll-gallery/README.md

 <br/>

-**Optional:** On devices running **iOS 11 or later**, it is required to add the `NSPhotoLibraryAddUsageDescription` key in your `Info.plist`.
+#### :information_source: **Optional:** On devices running **iOS 11 or later**.

+It is required to add the `NSPhotoLibraryAddUsageDescription` key in your `Info.plist`.
 After that, define a string that describes how your app will use this data.
 By adding this key to your `Info.plist`, you will be able to request write-only access permission from the user.
 If you try to save to the camera roll without this permission, your app will exit.

 ```xml
 <dict>